nixknameee/nixknameee/README.md

 I'm studying Software Engeeniring at the Campus of 42 Ecole in Vienna.

-- 🔭 I’m currently working on the philopsohers dinning problem.
+- 🔭 I’m currently working on the on my own bash and planing my StartUp Idea.
-- 🌱 I’m currently learning C and python
+- 🌱 I’m currently learning C and python.
 - 💬 Ask me about anything.